Sidelines, sit on hands definition

-How to optimise your entry
+How to optimize your entry

 Once you’ve sat on the sidelines and identified a trend, you must decide how to open your trade.
-There are three main ways to optimise your entry and increase your chance of growing profits and limiting losses:
+There are three main ways to optimize your entry and increase your chance of growing profits and limiting losses:

 - Spotting breakouts: breakouts occur when an asset’s price action breaks from the current trend, be it bearish, bullish or sideways.
-Being able to spot a breakout allows you to capitalise on the new price movement
+Being able to spot a breakout allows you to capitalize on the new price movement

 - Testing across timeframes: comparing shorter-timeframe charts with longer ones allows you new perspectives to spot price trends.
 Zooming out and examining a longer-timeframe chart may help you understand how long a bull or bear run has gone on, and whether the market has hit previous support and resistance levels.
 This information helps you better gauge the timing and strength of future movements